anthfran/wealthsimple-node/README.md

 # Wealthsimple-node

+Node.js client for Wealthsimple API: https://developers.wealthsimple.com

 Note: Development on this has been halted, as I do not have valid API credentials after HackThe6 has been completed.

-Node.js client for Wealthsimple API: https://developers.wealthsimple.com
+There are not functions for every API and they have not all been fully tested.
+I do not work for Wealthsimple and I do not know if I will ever finish this module.

 This uses a functional programming style which provides a function for each individual API implemented.

-This is still under development and is a quick implementation for "Hack the 6".
-There is not functions for every API and they have not all been fully tested.
-I do not work for Wealthsimple and I do not know if I will ever finish this module.

 TODO List:
 * Complete functions for all Wealthsimple API's in v1